 By their innate nature all metals are reactive, from surgical steel to aluminum to titanium.
 If it’s not reactive it’s not metal -- and food is a biochemical entity.
 So with heat acting as a catalyst, the metal ions, chemicals & oxides (from the ceramic material, glazes enamel etc.) react with food and leach in.

 What Do These Metals/Chemicals Do In The Body?

 First, they accumulate and thereby disrupt functions in vital organs and glands such as the heart, brain, kidneys, bone, liver, etc. Second, they replace vital nutritional minerals in the cells and tissues.
 For example, enzymes are catalysts for virtually every biochemical reaction in all life-sustaining processes.
 But instead of calcium in an enzyme reaction, nickel or chromium may be there.
 Toxic metals cannot fulfill the same role as the nutritional minerals.
 Thus their presence becomes critically disruptive to enzyme activity.
 Their action in the body is so fundamental that they are seen to cause and/or aid many diseases.

 The other notably destructive factor is the heat from the walls of metal/ceramic pot is harsh and destructive.
-More than half the nutrients are dead and damaged by the end of the cooking process. (more so when heated for too long during slow cooking).
+More than half the nutrients are damaged by the end of the cooking process. (more so when heated for too long during slow cooking).
 What remains is probably an excess of starch and carbohydrates.
-As a result, we depend so heavily on synthetic supplements to fulfill our nutritional needs.
+As a result, we depend so heavily on synthetic or modified supplements to fulfill our nutritional needs.

 Thirdly, Steam is lost!
 9 out of the 13 essential nutrients and minerals are water-soluble.
 They are inevitably lost with steam that’s constantly escaping the pot.